 Advances in radiation therapy have brought forth necessary changes in the education of radiation therapists.
-A national committee representing a variety of program types from across the country developed the curriculum based on research conducted by the Educational Testing Service (ETS) in 1999 (The Practice of Radiation Therapy).
-This document is the product of more than two years of revisions based on input from a variety of communities of interest through meetings, open forums and electronic communications.
-Input from The American Registry of Radiologic Technologists (ARRT) and the Joint Review Committee on Education in Radiologic Technology (JRCERT) were also included in this revision to maintain continuity among the professional curriculum, accreditation Standards and the certification examination.
+A national committee representing a variety of program types from across the country developed the curriculum.
+Input from The American Registry of Radiologic Technologists (ARRT) and the Joint Review Committee on Education in Radiologic Technology (JRCERT) also were included in this revision to maintain continuity among the professional curriculum, accreditation standards and the certification examination.